ibm-mas/gitops/docs/orchestration.md

 Sync Waves
 -------------------------------------------------------------------------------

-All Kubernetes resources defined in the MAS GitOps Helm charts are annotated with an ArgoCD [sync wave](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/).
-This ensures that all resources (including generated ArgoCD Applications on the **Management Cluster** and Kubernetes resources on **Target Cluster**s) are synced in the correct order; a resource is only permitted to being syncing once its dependencies are installed (and healthy).
+All Kubernetes resources defined in the MAS GitOps Helm Charts are annotated with an ArgoCD [sync wave](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/).
+This ensures that resources (including generated ArgoCD Applications on the **Management Cluster** and Kubernetes resources on **Target Cluster**s) are synced in the correct order.

 !!! note